TNTCreep/OpenTismTech1/MotionSensor/README.md

 there is a error where it says something about a motion sensor not being found or something this is because ur motion sensor is not connected to ur monitor via a cable so connect it to the monitor not the pc

+ERROR2 - unkown what has happened most likely some bugged modded mob or smth?

 V2 Issues